 Amazon Home Services sometimes closes this service to new applicants.
 However, interested providers can apply on Amazon’s Professional Services website when positions become available.

 Amazon allows for crowdsourcing through Mechanical Turk, sometimes known as MTurk.
 MTurk enables businesses to outsource tasks to a virtual workforce.
 This allows businesses to hand off assignments on a pay-per-task model.

-The companies themselves decide the pay rate, and the work often involves repetitive tasks such as data entry, data validation, surveys, research and content moderation.
-However, it can serve as a source of extra money workers can perform on their schedule.
+The companies themselves decide the pay rate, and the work often involves repetitive tasks such as data entry, data validation, surveys, research, and content moderation.
+However, it can serve as a source of extra money allowing workers to perform on their schedule.